byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 The mind is a medium within which the imagination jumps between the pattern and the living world can happen.
 The individual, the physical body is only the medium for the imagination, not its originator.

-**Co-evolutionary ecosystems:** Re-establishing and encouraging healthy symbiotic connections within nature (Mother Earth) through sensory experiences; mental, physical and biological interactions, movement, and hands-on meaningful activities.
-Allowing the brain, body and earth body to establish new, more productive patterns.
+**Co-evolutionary ecosystems:** Re-establishing and encouraging healthy symbiotic connections within nature (Mother Earth) through sensory experiences; mental, physical and biological interactions, movement, and hands-on meaningful activities that produce something that makes living possible.
+Allowing the brain, body and earth body to establish new, more productive patterns. *Cultivating body autonomy, mastery and purpose.*

 The individual is only the medium in which the patterns come to life, and of their own accord give birth to something new.